cubiq/ComfyUI_IPAdapter_plus/README.md

 ## Important updates

+**2023/12/30**: Added support for FaceID Plus v2 models. **Important:** this update again breaks the previous implementation.
+This time I had to make a new node just for FaceID.
+The base `IPAdapter Apply` node will work with all previous models; for all FaceID models you'll find an `IPAdapter Apply FaceID` node. **When using v2 remember to check the `v2` options otherwise it won't work as expected!** As always the examples directory is full of workflows for you to play with.

 **2023/12/28**: Added support for FaceID Plus models. **Important:** this update breaks the previous implementation of FaceID.
-Check the updated workflows in the exmaple directory!
+Check the updated workflows in the example directory!
+Remember to refresh the browser ComfyUI page to clear up the local cache.

 **2023/12/22**: Added support for FaceID models.
 [Read the documentation](#faceid) for details.